hannahfield08/-chr6-transposon-analysis/README.md

 # chr6-transposon-analysis
-Analysis of different types and numbers of transposon insertions within the alpha-satellite region in chromosome 6 across different cenhaps.
+Analysis of different types and numbers of transposon insertions within the alpha-satellite region in chromosome 6 across 10 different cenhaps (samples).

 ## Contents